zesterer/openmw-volumetric-clouds/README.md

 - Although all code is new to the mod, many aspects of the implementation are borrowed from my work on [Veloren](https://veloren.net/)'s cloud shaders.

+## Known issues

+- Rain is applied before post-processing shaders and don't write to the depth buffer, so clouds appear over rain drops